wp-staging/wp-staging/readme.txt

 WP Staging is only for creating a staging site with latest data from your production site.
 So it goes the opposite way of WP Migrate DB.
 Both tools are excellent cooperating eachother.

+<h3>What are the benefits compared to a plugin like Duplicator?</h3>
+At first, i love the [Duplicator plugin](https://wordpress.org/plugins/duplicator/ "Duplicator plugin").
+Duplicator is a great tool for migrating from development site to production one or from production site to development one.
+The downside is that Duplicator needs adjustments, manually interventions and prerequirements for this.
+Duplicator also needs some skills to be able to create a development / staging site, where WP Staging does not need more than a click from you.
+However, Duplicator is best placed to be a tool for first-time creation of your production site.
+This is something where it is very handy and powerful.

+So, if you have created a local or webhosted development site and you need to migrate this site the first time to your production domain than you are doing nothing wrong with using the Duplicator plugin!
+If you need all you latest production data like posts, updated plugins, theme data and styles in a testing environment than i recommend to use WP Staging instead!

 = I need you feedback =
 This plugin has been done in hundreds of hours to work on even the smallest shared webhosting package but i am limited in testing this only on a handful of different server so i need your help: